WORK180/hubspot-api/README.md

 ```

 ## Suggestions and Issues
-In the meantime please open an issue on github, and we will prioritize accordingly.
+Please open an issue on github, and we will prioritize accordingly.